sogno-platform/example-deployments/pyvolt-dpsim-demo/README.md

 ### Visualization

 The following installation will deploy a Grafana instance that is available at the nodePort specified in the grafana_values.yaml file.
-Per defautl at port 31230.
+Per defautl at port 31230: http://localhost:31230

 ```bash
 helm install grafana grafana/grafana -f visualization/grafana_values.yaml
 kubectl apply -f visualization/dashboard-configmap.yaml
 ```
 The configmap contains a demo dashboard and should automatically be recognized by the grafana instance.
+Username and password for Grafana are set to "demo".

 ### CIM Editor Pintura

 The following installation will deploy a Pintura instance that is available at the nodePort specified in the pintura_values.yaml file.
-Per defautl at port 31234.
+Per default at port 31234: http://localhost:31234/

 ```bash
 helm install pintura sogno/pintura -f cim-editor/pintura_values.yaml